What is Application Programming Interface (API)?

 Not Utilizing API:

-An app finds a Delta flight status by going to the http://www.delta.com, searching for the flight number, and interpreting the status of the flight search much like a human would.
+An app finds a Delta flight status by going to the Delta Airlines website, searching for the flight number, and interpreting the status of the flight search much like a human would.
 Without utilizing the capabilities of an API, the app finds the information it is looking for by manually going through all the same steps you would have to go through in order to find the same information.

 An app finds the Delta flight status by simply sending a message in a standard format (API) to delta.com and the API on the Delta website then returns the status of that flight directly to the app.

-For example, every time something is shared on social media, an application programming interface is involved.
-Any time an application allows you to sign in with your Facebook or Google credentials, an API is the bridge that links that information together.
+For example, every time you share something on social media, an application programming interface is involved.
+Any time an application allows you to sign in with your Facebook or Google credentials, an API is what syncs that information.
 Likewise, any application that allows you to import contacts or friends from social media is using API to do so.

 Some of the most popular APIs currently being used are: